Roth Capital Reiterates Stereotaxis (STXS) Buy Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,737K shares representing 1.91% ownership of the company.
 No change in the last quarter.

-Essex Investment Management Co holds 1,545K shares representing 1.70% ownership of the company.
-In its prior filing, the firm reported owning 1,556K shares , representing a decrease of 0.73%.
-The firm increased its portfolio allocation in STXS by 4.23% over the last quarter.
+Essex Investment Management Co holds 1,598K shares representing 1.75% ownership of the company.
+In its prior filing, the firm reported owning 1,545K shares , representing an increase of 3.34%.
+The firm increased its portfolio allocation in STXS by 27.74% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.